pablomiralles22/pablomiralles22.github.io-v2/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+**Hi!**
-**Hi!** I am a Machine Learning and Big Data MSc student at Technical University of Madrid, and also an Artificial Intelligence Researcher at the Applied Intelligence and Data Analysis group at the same university.
-Previously I studied Mathematics and Computer Science jointly at University of Murcia.
-You are currently looking at my personal website.
-Here you will find my [blog](/blog/), my [cv](/cv/), several ways to contact me (see links below) and personal and academic [projects](/projects/) related to my fields of interests.
+I am a PhD Candidate at Technical University of Madrid.
+I previously studied the Machine Learning and Big Data MSc at the same university, and the joint BSc program in Mathematics and Computer Science at University of Murcia.

-My hope for this website is to upload content related to my fields of intereste, both technical (mathematics, AI, Deep Learning, Data Science, programming, HPC,...) and non-technical (philosophy, psychology or literature).
+My main research interest lies in understanding Deep Learning, and in particular its applications to NLP, generative modeling and reinforcement learning.
+I am currently working on efficient Transformers and detecting AI-generated text.